 These little mini threads are my favorite part of Duolingo, and it’s hard to find that elsewhere.
 Kwiziq does a similar thing, for example, but the languages offered are incredibly limited (only Spanish and French), which is one reason why it’s not being compared in this post.

 Duolingo has also been adding podcasts and stories, but I’m not going to go too deep into that, since I’ve already addressed them in my Duolingo review.
 Basically, they’re okay for immersion, but if immersion is what you’re looking for…I’d suggest looking elsewhere.

 Duolingo is for low-key, low-expectation language learners who are either just starting out in a language, or prefer to dabble in a bunch of different languages, as opposed to getting an in-depth understanding of a language or learning to have conversations.

 Next up is another language-learning resource that has been around the block over and over again, so you’ve probably heard of it: Rosetta Stone.
 You’ve also probably seen the price tag and wondered if you really wanted to commit that badly, or if it’s even worth it.

-If the online membership is too much money for you right off the bat (that “best value” price is $10/month, sure, but you have to pay $249 upfront), you can go the route of the physical disks.
+If the online membership is too much money for you right off the bat (even though that new lifetime membership deal is a pretty decent price and more on par with other language learning resources, it’s still a pretty penny), you can go the route of the physical disks.
 There is a difference between the two, which I address more thoroughly in my Rosetta Stone review.

 Okay, so the price is out of the way.
 It’s a giant red flag for a lot of us, especially considering Duolingo’s price (free), so I wanted to be clear.
 Now that it is, what’s to know about Rosetta Stone?